garfieldnate/Lexitron-Mac/readme.md

 # LEXiTRON Mac Dictionary

 This project transforms the [LEXiTRON](http://lexitron.nectec.or.th/) dictionary into a format usable by Mac's Dictionary.app.
-A copy of the original LEXiTRON data is included, as well, since it is extremely difficult to obtain from the source website.
+A copy of the original LEXiTRON data is included, as well, since it is extremely difficult to obtain from NECTEC due to technical problems with their website.

 ## Building